joaquintides/boost_epoch/README.md

 * Boost _epochs_ are named according to the release year of C++ standard revisions: **Boost03**, **Boost11**, ... , **Boost20**, etc.
 * A Boost library _belongs_ to one or more epochs according to rules defined below.
-* Users indicate the miminum version of the C++ standard supported by their project by setting a global level preprocessor symbol `BOOST_ASSUME_CXX`, with possible values 03 (the default), 11, 14, etc.
+* Users indicate the minimum version of the C++ standard supported by their project by setting a global level preprocessor symbol `BOOST_ASSUME_CXX`, with possible values 03 (the default), 11, 14, etc.
 * A Boost library **X** _depends on_ another Boost library **Y** _for epoch_ **BoostN** if **X** depends on **Y** when `BOOST_ASSUME_CXX` is set to **N**.
 Transitive dependencies are taken into account.
 The set of dependencies of **X** for epoch **BoostN** is denoted by depN(**X**).
 * A Boost library **X** _belongs_ to epoch **BoostN** if:
   * **X** is compatible with C++**N**,